Subhajitongit/bmi_calculator/README.md

-# bmi_calculator
+# BMI Calculator

-A new Flutter project.
+A new Flutter project that allows you to calculate your BMI within a single screen.

 ## Getting Started